Rachnerd/angular1workshop/README.md

 ###1.7
 To add a client we're going to create a form.
 ```
-Create a form with 2 inputs for firstName and lastName.
+Create a form with 2 inputs for firstName and lastName and a create button (preferably above the client-list).
 ```

 ###1.8